videlais/Unofficial-Ink-Cookbook/Chapter1/index.md

 ## Enter Ink

 Parts of what became Ink were introduced in *inklewriter* (2012), a tool for creating interactive stories.
-Designed to help users create stories with no programming knowledge, it was popular for many years but ultimately shut down in 2018.
-In the years building to that, Inkle Studios introduced *Ink* (2016), a programming language design to create narrative games and projects.
+Designed to help users create stories with no programming knowledge and has been re-introduced as open source in 2020.
+In the years building to that, Inkle Studios introduced *Ink* (2016), a scripting language design to create narrative games and projects.

-Borrowing from previous tools, Ink allowed authors to write interactive, nonlinear stories using a special programming language.
+Borrowing from previous tools, Ink allowed authors to write interactive, nonlinear stories.
 (It's the subject of this book!)

 ## References